yuxianchen/CurrencyFair_Suite/README.md

   3) Go to sql server studio to create db called springbootdb.

 #How to start apps:
+For Backend app,
-#For Backend app, simply run CurrencyfairBackendApplication
+	1) Simply run CurrencyfairBackendApplication

-#For Frontend app,
+For Frontend app,
   	1) Navigate to directory \CurrencyFair_Suite\Currencyfair_Frontend, and run mvn spring-boot:run.
   	2) Navigate to direcotry src/main/resource, and run npm install.
   	3) run npm start.

 #For post messages to backend, please use Postman and flow steps below, this is because the app is secured by oauth2.0 password grant.
 1) run curl testjwtclientid:XY7kmzoNzl100@localhost:8080/currencyfair/oauth/token -d grant_type=password -d username=john.doe -d password=jwtpass to generate JWT token.
 You will receive a response similar to below: